robsonoduarte/pipeline-as-code/pipeline-as-code/README.md

 Jenkins Pipeline as Code Example
 ---------------------------------------------------------------------------------------

-Before of explanation about all technologies, let's run first the example to see the Jenkins Pipeline as Code in Action like the image below:
+Before of explanation about all technologies let's run first the example to see the *Jenkins Pipeline as Code in Action* like the image below:

 [image]